 Law firms need a credit card processing solution for lawyers—one that does not allow chargebacks on trust accounts and does not take fees from trust accounts.

 A solution like Clio Payments ensures that you have separate operating and trust accounts and that processing fees are deducted from your operating account only.
 You’ll never have to worry about an inadvertent ethics violation due to your choice of credit card processor.

 Note: Aside from trust accounting ethics, you’ll need to ensure your firm is PCI Compliant.

 Legal-specific credit card processors eliminate ethics concerns for lawyers by taking extra precautions that regular merchant credit card processors don’t.
 Does that mean that lawyers need to pay a premium for this service?

 Actually, no. It’s true that you might pay a small monthly fee that you otherwise wouldn’t with non-legal-specific credit card processors.
-However, your overall transaction costs will likely be lower with processors like Clio Payments and LawPay.
+However, your overall transaction costs will likely be lower with processors like Clio Payments.

 Here’s a more in-depth breakdown of pricing: